Kibera: References in popular culture

 Kibera is featured in Fernando Meirelles's film The Constant Gardener, which is based on the book of the same name by John le Carré.
 It is mentioned in the music video "World on Fire" by Sarah McLachlan, which profiled the work of Carolina for Kibera, a grassroots organisation named a Hero of Global Health in 2005 by Time magazine.

 Robert Neuwirth devotes a chapter of his book Shadow Cities to Kibera and calls it a squatter community, predicting that places like Kibera, Sultanbeyli in Istanbul, Turkey, and Dharavi in Mumbai, India, are the prototypes of the cities of tomorrow.
 Among other things, Neuwirth points out that such cities should be reconsidered and not viewed merely as slums, because many locals were drawn to them while escaping far worse conditions in rural areas.
 Michael Holman's 2005 novel Last Orders at Harrods is based on a fictional version of the slum, called Kireba.
 Bill Bryson visited Africa for CARE and wrote a companion book called "Bill Bryson's African Diary", which includes a description of his visit to Kibera.

-Kibera is the backdrop for the award-winning short film Kibera Kid, which featured a cast entirely drawn from residents.
+Kibera is the backdrop for the short film Kibera Kid, which featured a cast entirely drawn from residents.
 It has played in film festivals worldwide including the Berlin Film Festival and won a Student Emmy from Hollywood.
 Recently, Hot Sun Foundation and Hot Sun Films started the first film school in the slum, the Kibera Film School.
 The school teaches the youth from the slum how to make films and tell their stories.
 In 2009 through 2010, the Kibera Film School and Hot Sun Foundation collaborated on the feature follow-up to Kibera Kid, which is titled Togetherness Supreme.

 In his documentary Living with Corruption, Sorious Samura stayed with a family in Kibera to film the corruption that occurs even at the lowest levels of Kenyan society.
 Furthermore, Kibera is portrayed in the Austrian 2007 documentary Über Wasser: Menschen und gelbe Kanister.

 In 2011, the BBC aired a reality show documentary TV program called Rich, Famous and in the Slums about Kibera.
 The program showed four famous and rich people, after working at the worst jobs available in the slums, moving in with four local impoverished families and getting to meet the actual conditions in which they live.
 They were: